top of page

 I use oak leaves in the Fall collection when they drop to the ground.
 Learn more about other plants I use in the Fall in the journal.

-Oak leaves and acorns used for natural dyeing at Tinctorium Studio.
+Oak leaves and acorns used for Eco Printing at Tinctorium Studio.

 A Seasonal Approach